scipp/scippneutron/docs/developer/dependency-management.md

 ## Testing outside the lock file

 Pinned environments cannot catch a dependency range that is wrong.
-The nightly workflow therefore also resolves dependencies from scratch with [uv](https://docs.astral.sh/uv/), at both ends of the declared ranges:
+The nightly workflow therefore also resolves dependencies from scratch with [uv](https://docs.astral.sh/uv/):

 - `--resolution=lowest-direct` checks that the lower bounds in `pyproject.toml` are actually correct.
 - `--resolution=highest` checks against the newest release of everything, both on the main branch and at the last release tag.
+- A separate upstream solve installs the Scipp nightly wheel and the Git `main` branches of the rest of the Scipp stack.
+It includes the optional and SQW dependencies and runs with MATLAB so the Horace integration cannot silently skip.